-Community-and Environmental Transportation Acceptability Process (CETAP) Corridors
+Community Environmental Transportation Acceptability Process (CETAP) Corridors

 The population and employment of Riverside County are expected to significantly increase over the next twenty years.
-The Community and Environmental Transportation Acceptability Process (CETAP) was established to evaluate the need and the opportunities for the development of new or expanded transportation corridors in western Riverside County to accommodate the increased growth and preserve quality of life.
+The Community Environmental Transportation Acceptability Process (CETAP) was established to evaluate the need and the opportunities for the development of new or expanded transportation corridors in western Riverside County to accommodate the increased growth and preserve quality of life.
 These corridors include a range of transportation options such as highways or transit, and are developed with careful consideration for potential impacts to habitat requirements, land use plans, and public infrastructure.
-CETAP has identified three-four priority corridors for the movement of people and goods: Banning/Beaumont Winchester to Temecula Corridor, East-West CETAP Corridor, Hemet to Corona/Lake Elsinore, and Moreno Valley to San Bernardino County Corridor and Riverside County - Orange County Corridor.
+CETAP has identified four priority corridors for the movement of people and goods: Winchester to Temecula Corridor, East-West CETAP Corridor, Moreno Valley to San Bernardino Corridor and Riverside County - Orange County Corridor.

-The Banning/Beaumont Winchester to Temecula CETAP Corridor passes through the Southwest planning area.
+The Winchester to Temecula CETAP Corridor passes through the Southwest planning area.
 This corridor could accommodate a number of transportation options, including vehicular traffic and high occupancy vehicle lanes.

-Accommodate the Banning/Beaumont Winchester to Temecula CETAP Corridor in accordance with the Community and Environmental Transportation Acceptability Process section of the General Plan Circulation Element.
+SWAP 20.1 Accommodate the Winchester to Temecula CETAP Corridor in accordance with the Community Environmental Transportation Acceptability Process section of the General Plan Circulation Element.